MarceloD02/Marcelo-DS-Portfolio/index.md

 <b>Project objctive: </b> By predicting the bike rental demand in advance from weather forecast, Bike Rental Company position the bike according to customers demands resulting in increase in bike utilization.

-<b>Quantifiable Result:</b> We could predict the rentals resulting in 46% accuracy and 134% increase in bike utiliation.
+<b>Quantifiable Result:</b> We could predict the rentals resulting in 46% accuracy.

    - Used Linear Regression to predict the number of bikes rented in the city of Seoul
    - The data had quite a few categorical variables which were encoded for use in the model